Ontario Public Service: Policies That Make Accessibility Work

 These are the directives and policies that support accessible customer service in the OPS:

-- The OPS has adopted a Service Excellence Directive that describes the service experience a customer can expect when dealing with a government ministry.
+- The OPS has adopted a Service Directive that describes the service experience a customer can expect when dealing with a government ministry.
 This directive requires OPS staff to provide a specific level of service to customers and includes accessibility requirements.
 It usually applies to areas such as communications, access, timeliness and interaction between staff and customers.

 Information and Communications